 Our Butler County Family Law Attorneys will guide you through the process of obtaining a PA Divorce Decree as well as resolving any associated matters such as division of marital property through Equitable Distribution or agreement, Child Support, Spousal Support, Alimony, and all types of Child Custody cases including establishing an initial order, modification, enforcement, relocation, contempt of child custody court orders, and grandparents’ rights.

-To learn more about our Pennsylvania family law firm, and to schedule an appointment to speak with one of our experienced Butler County family lawyers, call us today at 725-776-9906, toll free at 855-VARI-LAW (855-827-4529) or send us an e-mail.
-Our Cranberry Township family law office is open by appointment only while our Pittsburgh and Southpointe offices are open Monday through Friday from 8:00 a.m. - 5:00 p.m. and evenings by appointment.
+To learn more about our Pennsylvania family law firm, and to schedule a consultation to speak with one of our experienced Butler County family lawyers, call us today at 725-776-9906, toll free at 1-844-VARI-LAW or send us an e-mail.